 The facility is a major source of Nitrogen Oxides (NOx), Carbon Monoxide (CO), and Volatile Organic Compounds (VOC), and is subject to the Title V program.
 Emission units located at the site are subject to various other federal regulations including the Standards of Performance (NSPS) for Small Industrial-Commercial Steam Generating Units 40 CFR Part 60 Part Dc, 40 CFR Part 60 Subpart KKKK for Stationary Combustion Turbines, 40 CFR Part 60 Subpart TTTT for Greenhouse Gas Emissions for Electric Generating Units, 40 CFR Part 60 Subpart JJJJ for Stationary Spark Ignition Internal Combustion Engines, 40 CFR Part 60 Subpart IIII for Stationary Compression Ignition Internal Combustion Engines, to the National Emission Standards for Hazardous Air Pollutants (NESHAP) of 40 CFR Part 63 Subpart ZZZZ for Stationary Reciprocating Internal Combustion Engines, and to 40 CFR Part 64, Compliance Assurance Monitoring (CAM).
-The AQD is not delegated for 40 CFR Part 63 Subpart ZZZZ, but the facility maintains compliance with the regulation via demonstrating compliance with NSPS Subparts JJJJ and IIII.
+The facility maintains compliance with 40 CFR Part 63 Subpart ZZZZ via demonstrating compliance with NSPS Subparts JJJJ and IIII.
 Details regarding compliance with these Federal regulations will be outlined in the Compliance Evaluation section of this report.
 Additionally, HEP is subject to the Cross-State Air Pollution Rules (CSAPR) and to Title IV, for Acid Rain.